 It’s high time signature processes enter the 21st century

-31% cited document editing options such as removing, replacing, adding text, images and data on multiple file formats interchangeably as another useful feature of a paperless office, while only 23% valued sharing capabilities such as sharing contracts and project directly to single or multiple parties with the ability to track actions in real time.
+31% cited document editing options such as removing, replacing, adding text, images, and data on multiple file-formats interchangeably as another useful feature of a paperless office, while only 23% valued sharing capabilities such as sharing contracts and project directly to single or multiple parties with the ability to track actions in real-time.

 Breaking old paper-based habits are tough

 Resistance to change was cited as a common reason holding back companies from going paperless, with up to a third of those surveyed, highlighting the need for educational resources such as Nitro University, how-to webinars and an attentive customer service team to help employees transition painlessly from wasting resources routinely, to optimizing their workday regularly.
+It takes a lot of cultural effort to get people to make use of these business and accounting resources when provided, but it can help a company immeasurably.

-Other notable reasons cited were: online security concerns (29%) and lack of support, training and education (27%).
+Other notable reasons cited were: online security concerns (29%) and lack of support, training, and education (27%).

 In a recent survey we ran at the legal industry’s ALPMA Summit, resource wastage was also singled out as a concern by this similarly paper-driven sector.
 This growing awareness among key industries on the benefits of having a paperless office illustrates an opportunity to lead: by investing in the right tools to activate the workforce; so employees are happier, margins are healthier, and turnarounds are quicker.